 Our Mission: To document the long history and contributions of Arab Americans to Greater Indianapolis

-From the late 1800s until today, Christians and Muslims of Arab descent have made Indianapolis their home.
-Whether it was Syrian immigrant Nicholas Shaheen’s carpet shop on Monument Circle or George Freije’s orchestra, they have enriched the economy and culture of central Indiana.
+From the late 1800s until today, people of Arab descent have made Indianapolis their home.
+From establishing businesses to working in the fields of health care and education, they have contributed to the cultural vitality, economic growth, and social fabric of Greater Indianapolis.
 Today’s Arab Hoosiers trace their roots to more than twenty Arabic-speaking countries across North Africa and the Middle East.

 What will this project actually do?